INFORMATION, ADVICE & ADVOCACY

 - A children’s advocacy service providing educational advocacy for individual children and young people.
 SENAC can offer assistance in completing Parental Advice forms, understanding the Assessment and Statementing process, advise on the content of Individual Education Plans and Statements and accompany parents to meetings

-- Specialist Advocacy service for children and young people within the care system.
-Every Chance to Learn (ECL) is a project within SENAC.
-ECL is specifically for children within the Care System.
+- Every Chance to Learn (ECL) is a project within SENAC.
+ECL is a specialist Advocacy service specifically for Looked After Children within the Care System.
 This service is an additional resource for those who support children in the care system as it offers specialist knowledge and advocacy in relation to a complex and legalistic SEN framework.
 This project addresses the educational challenges facing children and young people with learning difficulties and disabilities up to 19 years old

 - An information service for parent support groups, community organisations, schools and professionals who work with families